ricardoljp/NLWDiscovery/README.md

 ## Layout

-You may check the project layout [using the link](https://www.figma.com/file/GHGS126t7WYjnPZdRKChJF/Proffy-Web).
+You may check the project layout [using the link - WEB](https://www.figma.com/file/GHGS126t7WYjnPZdRKChJF/Proffy-Web) and [using the link - MOBILE](https://www.figma.com/file/e33KvgUpFdunXxJjHnK7CG/Proffy-Mobile).
 Remember to create an account on [Figma](http://figma.com/) in order to access it.

 ## License